Serving Shropshire ยท Herefordshire ยท Welsh Borders ยท Est. 2014Helpdesk open ยท avg 14 min response01584 517 234

 The official cost of the Cyber Essentials assessment is set by the accreditation body (IASME) and is tiered based on the size of your organisation:

 Note: This fee is just for the assessment.
-If you need help fixing gaps or pre-audit consulting, that is where we come in.
+If you need help fixing gaps or pre-audit consulting, that is where we come in (see our Managed IT Support plans).

 How Fresh Tech Helps